-Born in a wealthy trading company in Hyderabad, Sindh, GP Sippy grew up in Karachi and was based there till 1947.
-After the Partition of India, GP Sippy along with his entire family (parents, wife and two children) moved to Bombay where they already had some businesses and properties.
-Along with the partial compensation received, the Sippy family received for the loss of their properties in Sindh, Pakistan, GP Sippy got into the construction industry and became a builder and property developer.
+Born into a wealthy trading family of Hyderabad, Sindh on 14 September, 1914, Goapal Parmanand Sipahimalani or G P Siippy as he came to be better known, grew up in Karachi and was based there till 1947.
+After Partition, he, along with his family comprising his parents, wife and two children, moved to Bombay where they already had some businesses and properties.
+Along with the partial compensation that the Sippy family received for the loss of their properties in Sindh, Pakistan, G P Sippy entered the construction industry, and became a builder and property developer.